Keshavj022/Python/OOP/Classes_and_Objects.md

 ## What is an Object?
 An object is an instance of a class.
 It represents the real-world entity in your program.

+### Key Points:
+- A class defines the blueprint for objects.
+- An object is an instance of a class.
+- The __init__ method is the constructor used for initializing objects.

 ### Example:
 ```python
 class Dog: